 The complexity of the financial close is driven by the size and nature of the company (private, public, or non-profit) along with the type of industry.
-Having this complexity adds layers of chaos impact the end-to-end process and adversely impact the time it takes to deliver the final financial statements.
+Having this complexity adds layers of chaos impacts the end-to-end process and adversely impacts the time it takes to deliver the final financial statements.

 Two overlapping strategies that can help to remove the complexity of your closing process are listed below.